 Indian surrogate mothers typically live near the location of the clinic and are required to get some time off work to focus on taking care of the surrogate pregnancy and their family.

-Actually, Indian gestational carriers are paid high sums of money for carrying someone else's child to term in a country where a large proportion of people are living in poverty.
-This is the reason why women decide to become surrogates—many get enough money as to sustain their whole family.
+In the past, Indian gestational carriers wer paid high sums of money for carrying someone else's child to term in a country where a large proportion of people are living in poverty.
+This was the reason why women decided to become surrogates—many got enough money as to sustain their whole family.